 The GloHSA mission is to bridge global health and security communities to:

 Support the creation of national and transnational strategies,

 Conduct crisis policy assessments and scientific analyses,

 Fuel the international dialogue for global health security issues,

-We are dedicated to helping safeguard the universal humanitarian values and acknowledge that every sovereign state has the need to protect its own population as a core principle of governance.
-The GloHSA uniquely offers key decision makers advices regarding whether an issue is related to Global Health Security or not as well as provides them with sound confidential situational analysis to help build a comprehensive decision making process whenever relevant.
+We are dedicated to helping to safeguard the universal humanitarian values and to acknowledge that every sovereign state has the need to protect its own population as a core principle of governance.
+GloHSA uniquely offers key decision makers advices regarding whether an issue is related to global health security or not as well as provides them with sound confidential situational analysis to help to build a comprehensive decision making process whenever relevant.